Tiktok’s Neurodivergent Diagnosis Blame Game

 The platform is great for raising awareness about mental health.
 It lets creators share their personal stories and insights while highlighting important issues, helping spark conversations and break stigma.
 But while TikTok can get people talking, it’s not a substitute for real mental health guidance.
 Videos often simplify complex issues, generalise topics that require a personalised approach and provide a false notion that they provide a complete understanding of these complex and highly nuanced mental health topics.

 Guidance means personalised assessments, tailored treatment plans and ongoing support.
-These processes are delivered by professionals who have expertise in validating symptoms and accurate diagnoses and provide the necessary context that goes beyond what users would get from a TikTok video.
+These processes are delivered by professionals who have expertise in validating symptoms and accurate diagnoses, and provide the necessary context that goes beyond what users would get from a TikTok video.

-For a responsible consumption of mental health-related content on TikTok, users should combine initial insights they get from the platform with professional guidance.
+For a responsible consumption of mental health-related content on TikTok, users should combine the initial insights they get from the platform with professional guidance.

 What to Remember: TikTok Insights vs. Professional Guidance

 We’re not trying to demonise TikTok content.
 Like everything, it has its ups and downs.
 There are plenty of creators doing amazing work for the neurodivergent community.
-But our main concern is that too many people are getting caught up with the misinformation.
+But our main concern is that too many people are getting caught up in the misinformation.
 Misinformation in the social media space has fuelled and sustained dangerous outcomes and skewed perceptions of mental health and self-diagnosis.
 So while TikTok can be a valuable resource, approach it with caution and balance it with professional advice to ensure you’re getting the most accurate and supportive information possible.

 Further Resources

-- Mind – Offers support, information, and advice for people with mental health problems.
+2. Mind – Offers support, information, and advice for people with mental health problems.
 Includes self-help resources, details on local services, and ways to get involved.

-- Rethink Mental Illness – Provides support for individuals affected by mental illness, including practical advice, advocacy, and information on mental health services.
+3. Rethink Mental Illness – Provides support for individuals affected by mental illness, including practical advice, advocacy, and information on mental health services.

-- Samaritans – Offers confidential support 24/7 for anyone in emotional distress, including a free phone line, email support, and local branches.
+4. Samaritans – Offers confidential support 24/7 for anyone in emotional distress, including a free phone line, email support, and local branches.

-- YoungMinds – Focuses on mental health support for young people, providing resources, a crisis text line, and advice for parents and caregivers.
+5. YoungMinds – Focuses on mental health support for young people, providing resources, a crisis text line, and advice for parents and caregivers.

-- The Mental Health Foundation – Offers information on mental health, research, and campaigns to improve mental health and wellbeing in the UK.
+6. The Mental Health Foundation – Offers information on mental health, research, and campaigns to improve mental health and wellbeing in the UK.

-- NHS 111 – Provides urgent mental health support and advice through the NHS 111 service.
+7. NHS 111 – Provides urgent mental health support and advice through the NHS 111 service.

-- London Friend – Offers support for the LGBTQ+ community in London, including counselling, support groups, and helplines.
+8. London Friend – Offers support for the LGBTQ+ community in London, including counselling, support groups, and helplines.

-- Bipolar UK – Provides support and information for people affected by bipolar disorder, including online support groups and resources.
+9. Bipolar UK – Provides support and information for people affected by bipolar disorder, including online support groups and resources.

-- Depression Alliance – Focuses on support for people with depression, offering resources, peer support, and information on treatment options.
+10. Depression Alliance – Focuses on support for people with depression, offering resources, peer support, and information on treatment options.